SJaynesh/CPP-Language-Ch-02/README.md

  #### 4. Data Abstraction (to secure) :
   > * decides where data will be accessed.
+  > * manage which data can be accessed through object.
   > * `Access Modifiers : `<br>
   > * public
   > * private